Morton C. Mumma: Later life

 During 1944 and 1945, Mumma was the naval aide to the US Secretary of the Navy, James Forrestal.
-Mumma's picture (top) shows him wearing the 4-loop blue and gold aiguilette as the aide to the last cabinet-level Secretary of the Navy.
+Mumma's picture (top) shows him wearing the 4-loop blue and gold aiguillette as the aide to the last cabinet-level Secretary of the Navy.
 Mumma's time as aide was the last year of World War II; Forrestal was concerned with war termination and Navy demobilization.

 Leaving duty as Forrestal's aide, Mumma assumed responsibilities as the Planning Control Director of the Bureau of Naval Personnel.
 He retired from active duty in 1946, only to be recalled for the Korean War.
 His last military assignment was as the Chief Planning Officer for the Selective Service System from 1951 to 1953.

 From 1955 to 1957, Admiral Mumma was president of the National Rifle Association, and until his death was a member of the association's executive council.
 Continuing his interest in rifle marksmanship, Mumma was a long-time member of the National Board for the Promotion of Rifle Practice.
 Like his father had (in 1904), Mumma earned NBPRP Distinguished Marksman in 1927.

 Rear Admiral Mumma died of cancer in 1968 at his home (3667 East Baker Street) in Tucson, Arizona.

 Legacy

 Mort Bay, 15 miles north of Morobe, Papua New Guinea, was named by Australian hydrographers in Commander Mumma's honor.
-Mort Bay was the point of departure for the landing at Nassau Bay, 29 June 1943.The Mumma Trophy is presented to the national champion rifle marksman by the National Rifle Association.
+Mort Bay was the point of departure for the landing at Nassau Bay, 29 June 1943.

+The Mumma Trophy is presented to the national champion rifle marksman by the National Rifle Association.
 The trophy, a large silver urn on a wooden pedestal, is inscribed: